w3c/wai-curricula/content/comparing-course-offerings.md

 ## Comparing Course Offerings

 * Learning Outcomes -- First, ask for mappings that demonstrate how the course addresses learning outcomes in the curricula.
-The course does not need to follow the specific order in which learning outcomes  are outlined in the curricula, but it is advisable that at least those at a module level are properly covered.
+The course does not need to follow the specific order in which learning outcomes are outlined in the curricula, but it is advisable that at least those at a module level are covered.
 * Teaching Ideas -- Focus on how the course offeror plans to teach the learning outcomes.
 Ask for demonstrations of the strategies used by the instructors and the materials used for the course.
 * Ideas to Assess Knowledge -- Focus on how the provider plans to assess knowledge.
 Ask for specific activities and their expected outcomes, as well as for rating system (if any).
 * Course accreditation -- Ask if the provider offers credentials after course completion, such as certificates or free choice subject credits.